Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ![Speech Studio Speech Resource](../images/SpeechStudioSpeechResources.png)

-Select the Speech Resource that was created in Project Setup, and then click the eye icon to see the Speech subscription key.
+Select the Speech Resource that was created in Setup, and then click the eye icon to see the Speech subscription key.
 [Create a GitHub Secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) called `SPEECH_SUBSCRIPTION_KEY`, and set it to this value:

 ![Speech Studio Speech Subscription Key](../images/SpeechStudioSubscriptionKey.png)